 Domaines Schlumberger now own 130 hectares of vineyards, 70 of which are Grand Cru.
 The classic range is named after the Abbot Princes of Murbach, who preserved the vineyards for over 1000 years.
 The grapes come from the locality of Schimberg situated in the valley of Guebwiller, on volcanic subsoil, benefitting from a south facing exposure.
 It is often considered as corresponding to a Bordeaux “2nd” wine.

-Golden yellow in colour with hints of green, the Pinot Gris offers a bouquet of ripe fruit and fruit compote, with notes of apricot and honey of flowers.
+Golden yellow in colour with hints of green, this Pinot Gris offers a bouquet of ripe fruit and fruit compote, with notes of apricot and honey of flowers.
 On the palate the wine is soft and fleshy with a slight roundness.
-The finish is vinous and fresh, well-balanced and pure.
+The finish is fresh, well-balanced and pure.

 Serve with terrine and pâté or poultry.